smileindex/smileindex/README.md

 Now, I’ll explain how to distribute it.

-1. Using the panopticon effect, people will visually look at it.
+1. Using the panopticon effect, people will actually smile when they look at it. _(yay!)_
 2. It just says “smile on camera” with [smileindex.org](http://smileindex.org) in small print.
 3. The entire sign will be a QR code.
 You’ll be able to to get the link off the QR code from across the street.